observethesun/zurich_catalogs/README.md

 ### Data source

-References to the original catalogs
+References to the original catalogs:

 | Years   |      Reference  |
 |----------|----------|